DecaTec/Nextcloud-Backup-Restore/README.md

 - However, if your data directory *is* located under the Nextcloud file directory, you'll have to change the scripts so that the data directory is not part of the backup/restore (otherwise, it would be copied twice).
 - The scripts only backup the Nextcloud data directory.
 If you have any external storage mounted in Nextcloud, these directories have to be handled separately.
 - The scripts assume that you are using MySQL/MariaDB as database for Nextcloud.
 However, it also supports PostreSQL databases.
 In this case you have to uncomment the parts of backing up/restoring the database.
 - You should have enabled 4 byte support (see [Nextcloud Administration Manual](https://docs.nextcloud.com/server/15/admin_manual/configuration_database/mysql_4byte_support.html)) on your Nextcloud database.
-Otherwise, when you have *not* enabled 4 byte support, you have to edit the restore script, to that the database is not created with 4 byte support enabled.
+Otherwise, when you have *not* enabled 4 byte support, you have to edit the restore script, so that the database is not created with 4 byte support enabled.

 ## Backup